Ring-Jiacheng-Chen/chen-gz.github.io/source/_posts/power-electric/Foundation-And-Basic-Concept.md

 ## continue conduction mode

-current must over zero

-if not satisfied continue conduction mode, then when switch to  status 2, two component will off!
+current must over zero, if not satisfied continue conduction mode, then when switch to  status 2, two component will off!

 from continue conduction mode we can define $L_{min}$ to satisfy continue conduction mode.